lunjon/http/README.md

 ## Usage

-### get, post and delete
+### Sending requests

 **Format**:
 ```sh
 $ httpreq <method> <route> [options]
 ```

-**Description**: Used to perform basic HTTP GET, POST and DELETE requests.
+**Description**: Used to perform basic HTTP requests.
+Supported verbs: GET, HEAD, POST, PUT, PATCH, DELETE

 **Flags**:

-- `--header` (string): Specify a key/value pairs (`name=value` or `name:value`) to use as an HTTP header.
+- `-H, --header` (string): Specify a key/value pairs (`name=value` or `name:value`) to use as an HTTP header.
 They can be either a comma separated list of key/value pairs or specified using multiple times.
     * For instance: `--header h1=value1,h2=value2` and `--header h1:value1 --header h2=value2` will yield the same result.
 - `-4/--aws-sigv4` (bool: Sign the request with AWS signature V4.
     * If the `--aws-profile` flag is given it tries to use the credentials for that profile, else it looks for the environment variables.